SarupaDebnath/SPEDatathon2024/README.md

 Conclusions: The presentation emphasizes the urgent need to scale up CCUS projects and improve technologies to meet climate goals.
 Without aggressive action, achieving the Paris Agreement’s 1.5°C global warming limit will remain out of reach.

 # We have attached our code, presentation with voice, and power Bi dashboard for the datathon project.
-Check them out and give you feedback at sarupa@ualberta.ca.
+Check them out and give your feedback at sarupa@ualberta.ca.
 Thank you